Gaurav9693089415/Age-gender-detection/README.md

-# 🌟 Gender and Age Detection in Python with OpenCV & PyTorch
+# 🌟 Gender and Age Detection in Python with OpenCV
 This project implements a deep learning-based system for predicting age and gender from facial images.
 Built using PyTorch, OpenCV, and Gradio, it supports both web-based and command-line interfaces.
 The project also integrates DVC for dataset and model version control.

 ## Overview